-With the school year well underway and college applications (or potentially disappointments) it can be a stressful time for anyone with a teenager.
+With the school year well underway and university applications (or potentially disappointments) it can be a stressful time for anyone with a teenager.
 So as parents how do we navigate this stress without losing our minds?
-One helpful tip is “The Three Cs of Parenting.”
-Consider the advantages of staying Calm, Caring, and Consistent as a parent.
+One helpful tip is the ‘three Cs of parenting’.
+Consider the advantages of staying calm, caring, and consistent as a parent.
 Though at times this may sound easier said than done.

 Try your best to remain calm